gkao25/nijiEN_fanbase_overlap/README.md

 |  4 |               0 |               0 |              0 |                 0 |             0 |               0 |             0 |                0 |               0 |             0 |                0 |            0 |             0 |            0 |           0 |              0 |             0 |            0 |             1 |                  0 |            0 |           0 |               0 |                 0 |           0 |                   0 |               0 |             0 |                 0 |                0 |

-**Clean the "gender" column**
+### Clean the "gender" column

 Question number 2 (gender) was added later after some people had already filled out the survey, so there are a lot of missing values.
 We will not imputate (replace) the missing values because that would be making up false data.

 There are some minority genders such as bigender and genderfluid, so we grouped them into "other".
-In the end there are five unique values in the "gender" column: Unknown, Female, Non-binary, Male, and Other.
+In the end there are five unique values in the "gender" column: Male, Female, Non-binary, Unknown, and Other.

-**Clean the "age" column**
+### Clean the "age" column

 On the Google Forms, a person could only answer in intergers from 1-100, so there is minimal cleaning needed.

 There is one outlier at age 100, which is the possible maximum that a respondent could enter, so it seems like a troll answer.
 However, it is not an impossible answer, so it will be kept in the dataset.

-**Clean the "time zone" column**
+### Clean the "time zone" column

-The column datatype is string and includes "UTC", which is repetitive, so we will remove that.
-We also converted the column datatype into numbers so they would be in order when we graph the time zones.
+The column datatype is string (text) and includes "UTC", which is repetitive, so we will remove that.
+We also converted the column datatype into floating point numbers so they would be in order when we graph the time zones.

-**Clean the "native English" column**
+### Clean the "native English" column

 Originally we wanted to convert the column datatype into Boolean, but we left it in "Yes/No" format for easy category visualization later.